 The Avenue Cookery School, Wandsworth

 This family-run cookery school wants to teach students of all ages and levels how to understand food.
-For children, The Avenue offer bread-making classes, a ready, steady, bake baking class, as well as holiday classes to keep them entertained during the school breaks.
+For children, The Avenue offer ice cream-making classes, a Bake Off class, cupcake decorating, Ready Steady Bake and more, as well as holiday classes to keep them entertained during the school breaks.
 Those younger than eight years should be booked in with a parent.

 If I’ve missed your cooking course from this list, don’t hesitate to email email@example.com